Sign in →

 Clinical Information

-During an anaphylactic episode, mast cell granules release tryptase; measurable amounts are found in blood, generally within 30 to 60 minutes.(2) The levels decline under first-order kinetics with half-life of approximately 2 hours.
-Measurement of tryptase 1 to 6 hours and at least 24 hours after the anaphylactic episode may be useful in demonstrating a return to baseline concentrations and evaluating the kinetics of the response.
+During an anaphylactic episode, mast cell granules release tryptase resulting in measurable increases in blood, generally within 30 to 60 minutes.(3) The levels decline under first-order kinetics with half-life of approximately 2 hours.
+Measurement of tryptase at 1 to 6 hours and at least 24 hours after the anaphylactic episode may be useful in demonstrating a return to baseline concentrations and evaluating the kinetics of the response.
 Tryptase concentrations may also be increased for a period of time following allergen challenge.

-Mastocytosis occurs when there is clonal mast-cell proliferation, which leads to tissue accumulation.(3) Mastocytosis can be categorized as cutaneous and systemic.
+Tryptase is the preferred marker of mast cell involvement in the evaluation of mast cell activation syndrome (MCAS).
+Elevations exceeding 20% of an individual's baseline + 2 ng/mL fulfill one of the three diagnostic criteria for MCAS.(4) Elevations in basal serum tryptase concentrations are also useful in the evaluation of mastocytosis, a hematologic neoplasm characterize by accumulation of neoplastic mast cells in various organs.(5) Mastocytosis can be categorized as cutaneous and systemic.
 Cutaneous mastocytosis is generally associated with normal or slightly elevated (11.5-20.0 ng/mL) concentrations of tryptase.
-In systemic mastocytosis, high concentrations may be observed, with greater than 20 ng/mL being a minor criterion for the diagnosis of this condition.
+In systemic mastocytosis, high concentrations may be observed, with greater than 20 ng+/mL being a minor criterion for the diagnosis of this condition.

 Cautions